elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ## 3 Parameters of Dirichlet Distribution

-Parameters $\bf{\alpha} = (\alpha_1, \alpha_2,...,\alpha_k)$ is known as
+Parameter $\bf{\alpha} = (\alpha_1, \alpha_2,...,\alpha_k)$ is known as
 the concentration parameter and determines which part of the $(k-1)$ simplex has the higher probability.
-Each $\alpha_i$ is the effective number of observations (i.e, pseudocounts) associated with the element $i$ (i.e., call topic $i$) and weight the probability $p_i.$
+There is a value $\alpha_i$ for each outcome $i$ (i.e., call topic $i$).
+Each of these $\alpha_i$ values represents the effective number of observations (i.e, pseudocounts) associated with the outcome $i$ and weight the probability $p_i$.
+Plots in the figures below show how Dirichlet distributions change by different combination of $\alpha_i$ values for 3 call topics.
+Each point on the plots represents the probability mixture of the three call topics such as (0.8, 0.2, 0.0) or (0.2, 0.4, 0.4).

-The plots below show the Dirichlet distributions, where
+Plots below show the Dirichlet distributions, where
 $\alpha_1=\alpha_2=\alpha_3 \le 1.$ Plots start with $\alpha_i$
-values equal to 0.1 and, then, values are gradually increased to 1.
+values equal to 0.1 and then values are gradually increased to 1.
-For $\alpha_i$ values that are closer to 0, distribution concentrates on the corners (i.e., call topics) and along the boundaries of the simplex and it has this nice property that distributions are dominated by one of the elements (i.e., call topics).
+For $\alpha_i$ values that are closer to 0, distribution concentrates on the corners (i.e., call topics) and along the boundaries of the simplex and it has this nice property that distributions are dominated by one of the outcomes (i.e., call topics).
 This means if you want to associate each call transcript with a single topic, you should choose $\alpha_i$ values that are closer to 0.
-However, any element can be dominated, since all $\alpha$ values are equal.
+However, any topic can be dominated, since all $\alpha$ values are equal.
 When $\alpha_i$ values increases, central points becomes more and more attractive.
 Finally, for the case,
 $\alpha=(1,1,1),$  all possible distributions becomes equally likely